ElectricImp-CSE/SensorNodeTesting/README.md

 #### testAccel()

 Configures the sensor, gets a reading and logs the result.
+If accel reading is between -1.5 and 1.5 on all axis returns `true`.

 ```
 node.testAccel();